Ketamine Infusions for Personality Disorders in Los Altos, CA

 If you live in the Los Altos area, you can find help for a personality disorder at Bay Area Ketamine Center.
 Our compassionate medical professionals can help you understand what you are going through and actively work to improve your mental health, and therefore your quality of life.

 Call Bay Area Ketamine Center today to book an appointment, or visit our clinic conveniently located at 746 Altos Oaks Drive, Los Altos, CA 94024.
-Our office is open five days a week, from Monday to Friday, during the hours of 9 AM to 5 PM.
+Our office is open five days a week, from Monday to Friday, during the hours of 10 AM to 6 PM.
 We look forward to serving you!
-We serve patients from Los Altos, CA, Sunnyvale CA, Palo Alto CA, Stanford CA, Atherton CA, and Cupertino CA.
+We serve patients from Los Altos, CA, Sunnyvale CA, Palo Alto CA, Stanford CA, Atherton CA, Cupertino CA, and BEYOND.